ruetha/ruetha/README.md

 ### Hi there, I'm Sarah 🍃

-I'm a Data Scientist with a background as a biology researcher.
+I'm a Data Scientist with a background as a forest ecology researcher.
 I have always being passionate about analysing data through different meanings, to uncover pattern and trends.
 During my career I have been responsible for all the phases of model development through Python and R.

 Other random things I love to do with my time: weight-lifting, reading, plant-parenting, and watercolour painting.